bvssvni/rust-snake/README.md

 rust-snake
 ==========

-A snake game in Rust on top of glfw-rs and rust-opengles
+A snake game in Rust using the Piston game engine